google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 ## Prerendering for search crawlers {: #searchssr }

-Another option is to serve prerendered content just to the search crawlers and leave regular users to consume the client-side app.
+If server resources are a concern, consider prerendering content only for the search crawlers and keep regular users consuming the client-side app.

 Do this by checking the `User-Agent` for the search bot(s) you want to target: